paradime-io/paradime-dbt-movie-challenge/README.md

 Nothing super surprising here, family movies have the most positive sentiment, and horrors the most negative.
 However, non others than family are in the positive range.

 #### Word Frequency
-For determining word frequencies I analyzed all five of the text fields.
+For determining word frequencies and collocations I analyzed all five of the text fields.

 - #### Plot:
 - Non Sci-Fi: